gvwilson/thirdbit/src/fiction/bear/index.md

 The soldiers stayed close to the princess as they walked to the river stairs.
-Princess Ogmin clapped her hands at the sight of a square-nosed river barge casting off to start the long journey down the Trout to the ocean.
+Princess Ogmin clapped her hands at the sight of a square-nosed river barge casting off to start the long journey down the Sochla to the ocean.
 The boxes of dried apples,
 crates of apple jelly in heavy glass jars, and barrels of apple cider lashed down on its deck